EpiDiff: Enhancing Multi-View Synthesis via Localized Epipolar-Constrained Diffusion

 \cparagraph{3D diffusion models} Recently, the field of 3D generation has witnessed rapid and significant advancements with the introduction of diffusion models.
 Motivated by the impressive generative performance of diffusion models trained on extensive image datasets, several studies have explored training 3D generative diffusion models from scratch on 3D assets.
 These 3D diffusion models directly generate point clouds~\cite{dpm_pcd,point-e,lion}, meshes~\cite{get3d,mesh-diffusion}, and neural radiance fields~\cite{renderdiffusion,single-stage-diff-nerf,sdfusion,controllable3d,3dgen,neuralfield-ldm,diffrf,autodecoding,rodin,shap-e,push3dshape,difftf} through network inference.
 However, owing to the considerably smaller size of publicly accessible 3D datasets compared to image datasets, these methods exhibit limited generalizability.
 They often generate shapes restricted to specific categories and face challenges in adapting to more intricate input conditions.

 \cparagraph{3D generation guided by 2D prior} Given the robust generative capabilities of 2D diffusion models~\cite{ldm_highresolution,dalle2,imagen}, some research efforts directly leverage pretrained image diffusion models.
-With DreamFusion~\cite{dreamfusion} and SJC~\cite{sjc} proposing to distill a pretrained 2D text-to-image generation model for generating 3D shapes, a series of subsequent studies~\cite{magic3d,fantasia3d,dittonerf,let2dknow,textmesh,prolificdreamer,pointstosd,realfusion,magic123,dreambooth3d,anything3d,makeit3d} adopt such a pre-scene optimization pipeline.
+With DreamFusion~\cite{dreamfusion} and SJC~\cite{sjc} proposing to distill a pretrained 2D text-to-image generation model for generating 3D shapes, a series of subsequent studies~\cite{magic3d,fantasia3d,prolificdreamer,realfusion,magic123,dreambooth3d,makeit3d,yu2023csd,sun2023dreamcraft3d,guo2023threestudio,yu2023hifi,cao2023dreamavatar} adopt such a pre-scene optimization pipeline.
 These methods optimize a 3D representation (e.g., NeRF, mesh, or SDF) conditioned on text or images through Score Distillation Sampling (SDS)~\cite{dreamfusion}.
 However, the per-scene optimization approach has issues with efficiency.
 Generating a single scene may take tens of minutes or even hours.

 \cparagraph{Using 2D diffusion for multiview synthesis} 2D diffusion models have introduced significant progress in generating multiview images from a single view.
-While some approaches~\cite{nvs-3ddiff,nerdi,nerfdiff,mvdiffusion,poseguideddiff,nvsdiff,3dawarediff,longtermdiff} integrate 3D representations for multiview synthesis, they lack design considerations for 3D reconstruction.
-Zero123~\cite{zero123} introduces relative viewpoint condition to 2D diffusion models, enabling novel view synthesis (NVS) from a single image.
+While some approaches~\cite{nvs-3ddiff,nerdi,nerfdiff,mvdiffusion,poseguideddiff,nvsdiff,3dawarediff,longtermdiff,gao2024genesistex} integrate 3D representations or utilize shared attention for multiview or texture synthesis, they lack design for 3D reconstruction.
+Zero123~\cite{zero123} introduces relative view condition to diffusion models, enabling novel view synthesis (NVS) from a single image.
 However, due to its limited consistency, it utilizes SDS loss~\cite{dreamfusion} to achieve 3D reconstruction.
-One-2-3-45~\cite{one2345} leverages a generalizable neural reconstruction method~\cite{long2022sparseneus} for directly producing 3D shapes from multiview images generated by Zero123~\cite{zero123}, yet the resultant quality is suboptimal.
-More recently, SyncDreamer~\cite{syncdreamer} has introduced a 3D global feature volume during multiview generation, to ensure consistency.
+One-2-3-45~\cite{one2345} leverages a generalizable neural reconstruction method~\cite{long2022sparseneus} for producing 3D shapes from multiview images generated by Zero123~\cite{zero123}, yet the resultant quality is suboptimal.
+More recently, SyncDreamer~\cite{syncdreamer} has introduced a 3D global feature volume during multiview generation to ensure consistency.
 However, the heavy global 3D representation modeling not only slows down the generation but also tends to produce low-quality images.
-In contrast, our localized modeling method facilitates the rapid generation of multiview-consistent and high-quality images.
+In contrast, our localized modeling method facilitates the generation of multiview-consistent and high-quality images.